kjellivar/angular-template/README.md

 angular-template
 ================

-Starter template for angular project.
+Lightweight starter template for a angular project.
+Gulp is used to minify and concatinate all js-files into a single application js.
+This will be rebuilt on file change.
+This allows you to add new js-files without having to add new script-tags in your index file.

 Requirements: gulp

-npm install -g gulp
+`npm install -g gulp`

 Usage: